 Quinagolide: May enhance the hypotensive effect of Blood Pressure Lowering Agents.
 Monitor therapy

-Actual frequency may be dependent on dose and/or formulation.
-All adverse reactions are as reported for Parkinson disease unless otherwise noted.
+Actual frequency may be dependent on dose, formulation, and/or concomitant levodopa.
+All adverse reactions are as reported for Parkinson disease (PD) unless otherwise noted.

 Miscellaneous: Accidental injury (17%)